 Your position size is, in fact, more important than your entry and exit when trading with forex.
 Whenever your position size is too big or too small, you are practically not following the rules of risk management and you are either taking too much or too little risk.

 While risk tolerance is, once again, a matter of personal determination and decision, risk management rules and guidelines in forex can help you establish the right position size depending on your level of experience and the size of your account that will help you prevent evaporating your trading account in the blink of an eye.

 In a nutshell, the position or the trade size is how many lots you take on a trade.
 Mainly, there are micro, mini, and standard lots and forex trading beginners are normally recommended to work with micro and mini lots.

 In order to determine the right forex position size for your account while keeping risk management in mind, you want to follow the simple mathematical formula: Pips at Risk X Pip Value X Lots Traded = $ At Risk.
 If you trade mini lots, then each pip movement is $1 and every mini lot position result in a risk of $10.
 With micro lots each pip movement is $0.1, resulting in a risk of $1 per lot position.
 The position size should be perfectly adjusted and calibrated to your account, the speculations of the trade, and the risk management strategy you are following.
 Here is one helpful tool for you – the BabyPips’ Position Size Calculator.

-You might also like: Is £500 Sufficient to Start Forex Trading?
+You might also like: Trade Forex With $100

 3. Managing your trading time